gavineadie/SatelliteKit/README.md

 Note that `line0` doesn't take part in the check so is omitted for this function, and that `formatOK` will emit explicit errors into the log.

+The `TLE` structure can also be initialised from JSON data:

 The `TLE` structure also implements `debugDescription` which will generate this formatted `String`

     ┌─[tle :  0.66 days old]]───────────────────────────────────────────────